-Hulu is great because you get to watch T.V. shows the day after they air on the networks.
+Hulu is great because you get to watch.
+T.V. shows the day after they air on the networks.
 The only downside is they do break for very quick commercials.
-You can upgrade your HULU account for commercial free.
+However, you can upgrade your HULU account commercial-free.

 Cut Back the Amount of Meat You Eat

-Once you have a little freezer full of meats to fall back on, make it a point to only buy meat when it is on sale or marked down.
-The great thing about finding meat that is marked down because it’s close to expiration is you can cook it and freeze or freeze right away.
+Once you have a little freezer full of meats to fall back on, make it a point only to buy meat when it is sold or marked down.
+The great thing about finding meat marked down because it’s close to expiration is that you can cook it and freeze or freeze right away.

 Stop Buying Convenience Foods

 That bottle of iced tea on your way home, or that coffee on your way to drop the kids off at school.
-Anything that is a convenience food is expensive and should be viewed as a treat.
-Little impulse buys take you further away from your new daily goal- saving money.
+Anything that is convenience food is expensive and should be viewed as a treat.
+Little impulse buys take you further away from your new daily goal-saving money.

 It’s amazing what a lunch every day out will add up to at the end of the month.

 Let’s say you buy lunch five days a week.
 You spend $10.
 That’s $50 a week and $200 a month.
-That is a good amount of money that would probably cover one of your bills or better yet could be applied to your debt.
-It’s easy to see a small number then to look at the bigger picture.
+That is a good amount of money that would probably cover one of your bills or, better yet, could be applied to your debt.
+It’s easy to see a small number than to look at the bigger picture.

 Don’t forget to reward yourself for those small steps you are taking.
 It’s good to celebrate along the way.
-You can do this whatever you are looking for out of life, you can reach higher.
+You can do whatever you are looking for out of life; you can reach higher.